Insect-on-insect horror: Bed bug bites discovered on beetles raise questions

 Moreover, this discovery raises concerns about the potential transmission of diseases between insects through cross-species infestations.
 Bed bugs are notorious vectors for diseases such as Chagas disease and hepatitis B, among others, posing a significant threat to human health.
 If these insects are indeed capable of transmitting diseases to beetles or vice versa, it could have far-reaching consequences for both insect populations and ecosystems.

-● Must Read: Battling the Buzz: Dealing with Bed Bug Bites and Mosquito Bites
+● Must Read: Unwanted Itch: Understanding the Difference Between Bed Bug Bites and Mosquito Bites

 In the quest for answers, experts are also exploring potential chemical signals or behaviors that may attract bed bugs to beetles.
 By isolating and analyzing these signals, researchers hope to develop effective methods for controlling and preventing insect infestations that exploit these connections.